The testing pyramid: Strategic software testing for Agile teams

 Senior Technical Content Marketing Manager

-The testing pyramid model untangles the complexity of software testing by fitting it into an efficient hierarchical structure.
-By focusing on unit tests at the base, integration tests in the middle, and end-to-end tests at the top, the testing pyramid ensures that most testing efforts are spent on tests that are fast, reliable, and easy to maintain.
-This allows for quicker iterations, improved code quality, and more stable releases.
+The testing pyramid model fits software testing into an efficient hierarchical structure.
+By focusing on unit tests at the base, integration tests in the middle, and end-to-end tests at the top, the pyramid directs most testing effort toward tests that are fast, reliable, and easy to maintain.
+This leads to quicker iterations, improved code quality, and more stable releases.

-This article delves into the intricacies of the testing pyramid, exploring its structure, benefits, and pivotal role in enhancing continuous integration and continuous delivery (CI/CD) processes.
-You will also learn practical strategies for effectively implementing the testing pyramid into your Agile software development workflows.
+This article covers the structure and benefits of the testing pyramid, its role in continuous integration and continuous delivery (CI/CD) processes, and practical strategies for implementing it in Agile software development workflows.

 What is the testing pyramid?

 Cohn proposed the testing pyramid could address challenges in managing automated testing in software development, particularly when following Agile methodologies.
-The key idea was to encourage developers and testers to think about different levels of testing and to balance their efforts across these levels:
+The key idea was to encourage developers and testers to think about different levels of testing and to balance their efforts across these levels.
+A common rule of thumb is a roughly 70/20/10 distribution: 70% unit tests, 20% integration tests, and 10% E2E tests, though the exact ratio depends on the project.

-• Unit tests: Forming the base of the pyramid, these tests focus on a single functionality and small units of code.
-They are typically numerous but quick to write and execute.
+Unit tests: Forming the base of the pyramid, these tests focus on a single functionality and small units of code.
+They are typically numerous but quick to write and run.

-Unit tests should be run frequently, ideally as part of an automated continuous integration process, to ensure that new changes do not break existing functionality and to maintain a high standard of code quality throughout the development lifecycle.
+Teams should run unit tests frequently, ideally as part of an automated continuous integration process, to ensure that new changes don’t break existing functionality and to maintain a high standard of code quality throughout the development lifecycle.

-• Integration tests: Comprising the middle of the pyramid, these tests check the interaction between different modules or external systems.
-Compared to unit tests, they are fewer in number, more expensive, and slower to execute.
+Integration tests: Comprising the middle of the pyramid, these tests check the interaction between different modules or external systems.
+Compared to unit tests, they are fewer in number, more expensive, and slower to run.

-Integration tests should be run less frequently than unit tests, typically at key points during the development cycle such as after significant features or changes have been integrated into the main branch of the project.
-This ensures that while the more detailed and granular unit tests are run with every small change, integration tests verify the system’s overall coherence and functionality at critical stages, balancing thoroughness with the need for efficiency in the development process.
+Teams should run integration tests less frequently than unit tests, typically at key points during the development cycle such as after significant features or changes have been integrated into the main branch.
+This ensures that while the more detailed and granular unit tests run with every small change, integration tests verify the system’s overall coherence and functionality at critical stages — balancing thoroughness with efficiency.

-• End-to-end (E2E) tests: Sitting atop the pyramid, E2E tests involve checking the entire application as end users would experience it, including user interfaces, APIs, databases, and other services.
-They are the most complex and have the longest execution time.
+End-to-end (E2E) tests: Sitting atop the pyramid, E2E tests involve checking the entire application as end users would experience it, including user interfaces, APIs, databases, and other services.
+They are the most complex and have the longest run time.

-E2E tests should be run at significant milestones, such as before releases.
-Given their comprehensive nature and broader scope, E2E tests are typically more time-consuming and resource-intensive than both unit and integration tests.
-Therefore, they are run less frequently to validate the entire application’s workflow from start to finish under conditions that mimic real-world usage.
+Teams should run E2E tests at significant milestones, such as before releases.
+Given their broader scope, E2E tests are more time-consuming and resource-intensive than both unit and integration tests.
+They run less frequently to validate the entire application’s workflow from start to finish under conditions that mimic real-world usage.

 The following diagram shows the pyramid’s three key layers and their focal areas in the testing process.

-As open-box tests, the constrained and focused unit tests provide the tester with complete awareness of the code’s internal workings and structure.
-Comparatively, developers often conduct integration and E2E tests without detailed knowledge of each component’s internal workings — in other words, as closed-box tests.
+As open-box tests, the constrained and focused unit tests give the tester complete awareness of the code’s internal workings and structure.
+Comparatively, developers often conduct integration and E2E tests without detailed knowledge of each component’s internals — in other words, as closed-box tests.

 The testing pyramid provides a roadmap for quality assurance throughout the Agile software development lifecycle.